 Illinois Divorce Laws: What You Need to Know if You’re Filing for Divorce in Arlington Heights

 Before you can file for divorce in Illinois, it’s important to understand what the laws are regarding a dissolution of marriage.
 Keep the following in mind:

 - Residency requirement.
 Residency requirements must be satisfied before the court will accept a petition for dissolution of marriage.
 At least one spouse must be a resident of the state for a minimum of 90 days prior to filing.

 - Grounds for divorce.
 When you file your petition for dissolution of marriage, you must state the grounds on which you are seeking your divorce.
 Illinois is now a no-fault divorce state, which means that you will file based on the grounds of irreconcilable differences.
-According to Illinois code, if the parties have lived separate and apart for at least six months, there will be an irrebuttable presumption that the requirement of irreconcilable differences has been met.
+According to Illinois divorce laws, if the parties have lived separate and apart for at least six months, there will be an irrebuttable presumption that the requirement of irreconcilable differences has been met.

 - Filing fee.
 Note that when you file for divorce, you will have to pay a filing fee.